 Work in a constant pushing, pulling, lifting, stretching, bending and other physical activities

-Be in a shop environment a minimum of eight (8) hours per day, primarily standing and sitting, as required
+Be in the shop environment a minimum of 8 hours per day, primarily standing and sitting, as required

 Lift objects weighing up to 50 lbs.

 Obtain or currently possess a forklift operator license and certification to operate overhead cranes